Sewing collars & leashes with an LK-1900BN bartacking machine

 Knurled-knob (finger-tight) faceplate screws

 If I were starting again, I would pursue this idea.
 If the five faceplate screws were socket-head "cap screws" (the kind with the tall allen head, knurled around the side for easy finger-tightening) they'd be easier to work with.
-They'd probably need washers because the faceplate has the beveled hole.
+They'd probably need washers because of the faceplate's beveled hole.
 (The washers would probably have to be JB Welded onto the screw head so they're easier to work with, not lose.).

 There's also specialty "knurled-head" screws.
 If the head were elevated by a shoulder (or, some of these have taller heads), they could be quickly finger tightened enough without using a tool.

-The challenge is that these screws are 11/64" x 40 thread (8.7mm long).
+The challenge is that the face-plate screws are 11/64" x 40 thread (8.7mm long).
 You probably won't find any of the above in that thread.
-But, you can buy a tap & die for that size.
-(ASIN: B09ZTTNP3Z).
+But, you can buy a tap & die (ASIN: B09ZTTNP3Z).
 If you had a lathe, you could "turn" a larger screw down to the diameter necessary to use the die to cut new threads.
 (You'll need a "die stock wrench handle."
 The die linked above is 3/4" (20mm) diameter.
 You also need a "tap wrench handle" to use use the tap, for example: if you needed to "chase" the threads in the arch.).

 You can also make something from threaded rod.
 11/64" is 1/64" less than 3/16".
 Common #10-24 threaded rod is also called 3/16.
 I was able to cut good threads onto #10-24 threaded rod.
 The only problem is that this rod is a little larger than what you'd "turn" bar-stock down to (if you had a lathe).
-To use #10-24 threaded rod, you have to go 1/4" turn (then back 1/4" turn to clear the teeth.
+To use #10-24 threaded rod, you have to turn the die 1/4" turn (then back 1/4" turn to clear the teeth.
 Use thread-cutting oil to flush the chips out.).
 It goes slow.
 (But, you only need to cut a short length of threads.).
-If you try to go faster - cutting further before reversing - the tap may not last long.
-Plan on short cuts, frequent reversing, and lots of cutting oil.
+If you try to go faster - turning the die further before reversing - the tap may not last long.
 (You don't need to buy real thread-cutting oil.
 Any oil should work.
 You're just flushing the chips out.
 I've read chainsaw "bar oil" is useful as a thread-cutting oil because it has high sulfur content which reduces binding.).

-My idea was to thread a #10-24 knurled nut onto the threaded rod (the untouched threads, creating my own "knurled-knob" screw).
-Another idea: imagine bending one end of the threaded rod 45°, creating an L-shaped lever (a crank handle on the end).
-Using a #10-24 wingnut, cut one wing off.
-(Now you have two levers on the rod.).
+My idea was to thread a #10-24 knurled nut onto the threaded rod (the end with untouched threads, creating my own "knurled-knob" screw).
+Another idea: imagine bending one end of the threaded rod 45°, creating an L-shaped "lever."
+Cut one "wing" off a #10-24 wingnut.
+(Now you have two levers.
+One on the rod, and one that spins freely on the rod.).
 Screw the L-shaped rod into the arch.
-Cinch it tight using the one-wing wingnut (while holding the threaded-rod's lever end).
-This design would let you easily adjust where the wingnut's wing is positioned so it's out of the way of moving parts.
+"Cinch" it tight using the one-wing wingnut.
+This design would let you easily adjust where the wingnut's wing stops so it's out of the way of moving parts.
 Screw the rod in a little further/less so the wing-lever stops in an optimum position (neither lever in the way of anything).

-HINT: #8-32 threaded rod is equally too thin (like #10-24 is a little too thick).
-But, it works.
-It will thread and tighten, but the threads aren't as substantial.
-This would be a good way to make prototypes.
-It cuts threads fast compared to #10-24.
+HINT: #8-32 threaded rod is a little too thin (like #10-24 is a little too thick).
+But, it works well enough to use for prototypes.
+It will thread and tighten (but the threads aren't as substantial).
+It's much easier to cut threads compared to #10-24.
 You just have to be careful to not cross-thread when starting to screw it into the arch.
 Don't overtighten.
-(It's a loose fit, but it works well enough to use.).
-When you find something that works, spend more time making that with #10-24 threaded rod.
+(It's a loose fit, but it works well enough to experiment with.).
+When you find something that works, spend more time making it with #10-24 threaded rod.

-Note: #8-32 bar stock (plain rod, not threaded) might work better.
-I haven't tried it. #10-24 bar stock is too substantial to cut these threads onto.
-The threaded rod has some material already removed.
-That makes it feasible to use.
-I assume #8-32 bar stock would have more material (which would make its threads better than cutting #8-32 threaded rod).
-But, #8-32 threaded rod would still be good for fast "proof of concept."
-The resulting cut threads work good enough for that, and you can cut them much faster to try something first.
+Note: #8 "bar stock" (plain rod, not threaded) might work better.
+I haven't tried it. #10 bar stock is too substantial to cut these threads onto.
+(The 10-24 threaded rod has some material removed, which makes it easier to cut new threads onto.).
+I assume #8 bar stock has more material than 8-32 treaded rod.
+But, 8-32 threaded rod would still be good for fast "proof of concept."
+The resulting threads work good enough for that.
+You can cut them much faster to try something first.

 Fingerguards

 Initially, I felt fingerguards were in the way.
 I removed mine.
-I re-installed them 2-3 months later after I was more acclimated to using the machine.
+I re-installed them 2-3 months later after I was more acclimated.
 The work clamp's feet are a "guard" in a way (while in the up position).
 It's not completely unsafe to go without.
 But, you have to be more careful.
-(When starting, you'll be uncoordinated with the foot pedal.
-You can reduce the risk of accidentally starting the machine by changing memory switches K021 & 23.).
+When starting, you'll be uncoordinated with the foot pedal.
+(You can reduce the risk of accidentally starting the machine by changing memory switches K021 & 23.).

-If you use one arch, then you may need to change the fingerguard with the clamps (if you want to use the smaller fingerguard).
+If you use one arch (change clamps), then you may need to change the fingerguard with the clamps (if you want to use the smaller fingerguard, or remove it for the box clamps).
 Remember, those setscrews are tiny & hard to turn.
 Review how to loosen them the first time.
-Once that's done, they're easy to change.
+After that's done once, they're easy.

 Making collars